File Properties

 <figure><img src="/files/CXkQu90fomF7adsQL8EP" alt=""><figcaption></figcaption></figure>

-**Slider** allows users to adjust a value by sliding a handle along a bar, often used for selecting a range or level, such as volume.
+**Slider** lets you adjust a value by sliding a handle along a bar, often used for selecting a range or level, such as volume.

 <figure><img src="/files/ATFpYSo37Jm3uyYOgFLV" alt=""><figcaption></figcaption></figure>